 How long is the program?

 The program is 18 months long.
 You begin with a 14-month residency, during which time you take classes at California State University Los Angeles (CSULA) while working alongside a mentor teacher in his/her classroom for the full academic year.
 You then complete 4 more months of coursework to meet all requirements for a master's degree in Integrated STEM Education.
 Subsequently, you commit to teach for three years in a high-need public school.
 For the first two of those three years, LAUTR will continue to support you through an induction program designed to clear your credential.

 When does the program start?

 Cohort 6 will begin the LAUTR program in June 2015.

 First, please attend an information session so we can get a chance to meet you, explain our program, and answer any questions you might have.
 RSVP using the online form.

-Next, you will apply to CSU online and to the Charter College of Education (CCOE, submitted in person with supporting documentation to the Office of Student Services, King Hall, Room D2078) for the Summer quarter of 2014.
-Both applications are due no later than April 2014 (date, TBA).
+Next, you will apply to the Charter College of Education (CCOE, submitted in person with supporting documentation to the Office of Student Services, King Hall, Room D2078) for the Summer quarter of 2014 and to CSU online.
+Both applications are due in April 2015 (date, TBA; passing scores of CBEST & CSETs must be received by CSULA by 4/15/2015).
 Make sure you keep copies of everything you submit!